 You’ll also get Thermolite insulation throughout the jacket for a little extra warmth, which can be a great asset in bad weather.

 This might be too insulated for backcountry skiers who work hard, and the Burton brand might detract skiing purists.

-How to Choose a Backcountry Ski Jacket in 2022
+How to Choose a Backcountry Ski Jacket

 Here are some important things to keep in mind when choosing a backcountry ski jacket.

 Any jacket designed for backcountry skiing should be constructed of water-proof and wind-proof materials.
 Always ensure it is made of Gore-Tex, Nylon, or a similarly waterproof outer layer as well.